jbuechs/Udacity-Project-3-Frogger/README.md

 Adding sound to the game turned out to be more complicated than I expected.
 I did a lot of research on possible approaches and decided to use a javascript library, [Howler] (http://goldfirestudios.com/blog/104/howler.js-Modern-Web-Audio-Javascript-Library), which allowed me to include the sounds in the game.

 ##The Countdown Timer
 I originally programmed the timer in the global scope, but a Udacity coach told me that it would be cleaner to make the timer an object.
 I refactored to make the timer an object and it stopped working.
 Using a few console.log()s, I could pinpoint where the time variable was undefined, but I did not understand why.
-It took a good deal of research, but I [found that the setInterval method binds *this* to the global scope]. (https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setInterval#The_this_problem) I was able to fix this with some snazzy code:
+It took a good deal of research, but I found that the [setInterval method](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setInterval#The_this_problem) binds *this* to the global scope.
+I was able to fix this with some snazzy code:
 ```
 Timer.prototype.create_timer = function() {
     this.intervalVar = setInterval(this.timer_handler.bind(this), 1000);